PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.5.md

-Uniswap V3 introduces a more efficient model for liquidity distribution compared to Uniswap V2.
+Dragonswap V2 introduces a more efficient model for liquidity distribution compared to Dragonswap V2.
 In V2, liquidity is spread across all price points in the price curve according to the constant product formula, ( x \times y = k ), where x is the reserve of token A, y is the reserve of token B, and k is a constant representing the pool's liquidity, making liquidity even.
 This means that liquidity is available at all price points, from the minimum 0 to the maximum ∞.

 However, this approach results in inefficient use of liquidity, especially at price points where there is little to no trading activity.
 For example, liquidity is available at extreme high and low prices, but it’s unlikely that trades will occur there.
-This inefficiency is what led to the creation of Uniswap V3's concentrated liquidity model.
+This inefficiency is what led to the creation of Dragonswap V2's concentrated liquidity model.

-Uniswap V3 introduces a price curve which models that of Uniswap V2 but with a key difference: liquidity is not evenly distributed across all price ranges.
-This is because a uniswap v3 pool is divided into ticks which bounds price forming a mini v2-pool.
+Dragonswap V2 introduces a price curve which models that of Dragonswap V2 but with a key difference: liquidity is not evenly distributed across all price ranges.
+This is because a Dragonswap V2 pool is divided into ticks which bounds price forming a mini v2-pool.
 So liquidity is only distributed in a specific price range according to the constant product formula, ( x \times y = k ), where x is the reserve of token A, y is the reserve of token B, and k is a constant.
 This makes liquidity usage more capital-efficient by ensuring that liquidity is focused on price ranges with higher trading activity, rather than being spread thin across all possible prices.
-The essence of this is that in a V2 pool, since price has been distributed, the amount traded at a specific price point does not reflect the liquidity deposited but in a V3 pool the amount traded in a V3 pool reflects the liquidity deposited making it concentrated.
+The essence of this is that in a V2 pool, since price has been distributed, the amount traded at a specific price point does not reflect the liquidity deposited but in a V2 pool the amount traded in a V2 pool reflects the liquidity deposited making it concentrated.

-Difference Between Uniswap V2 Price Curve and Uniswap V3 Virtual Curve
+Difference Between Dragonswap V2 Price Curve and Dragonswap V2 Virtual Curve

-The key difference between the Uniswap V2 Price Curve and the Uniswap V3 Virtual Curve lies in the distribution of liquidity across price ranges, and how liquidity is used during trades.
+The key difference between the Dragonswap V2 Price Curve and the Dragonswap V2 Virtual Curve lies in the distribution of liquidity across price ranges, and how liquidity is used during trades.
 Let’s break down these differences clearly:

 Liquidity Distribution: